ryanmab/CensorDodge/README.md

 <h3 align="center">OR</h3>

-- Using the provided `.Dockerfile` to build a custom image which can be run in a container.
+- Using the provided `Dockerfile` to build a custom image which can be run in a container.
   ```sh
   docker build . -t censordodge
   docker run -p 80:80 -it censordodge